Family Law & Property Settlements

 At WN Legal, our experienced team of Family Lawyers will have control of your property settlement matter from beginning to end.
 We understand the stressful nature of separation disputes and endeavour to guide you through your difficult legal situation as efficiently and cost-effectively as possible.

 How long do I have to bring a claim?

 Time limits do apply in relation to applying for property orders in the Family Court.
-A different time limit applies dependent on whether you were in a de facto or marital relationship.
-There are some circumstances in which a time extension may be granted, however it is imperative that you seek the advice of lawyer promptly should you wish to bring a claim.
+A different time limit applies depends on whether you were in a de facto or marital relationship.
+There are some circumstances in which a time extension may be granted, however, it is imperative that you seek the advice of property settlement lawyer promptly should you wish to bring a claim.

 What will happen to my property if I get a divorce or separate?

 When you separate, or subsequently get a divorce, you are entitled to seek that the property of the relationship is divided between yourself and your partner.
 To determine the appropriate division of property after a marriage break-down or break down of a de facto relationship, our Family Lawyers will analyse four important steps.

 Step 1: The net property of the parties

 The net property that will be assessed will include, but is not limited to;

 - Motor Vehicles

 Any liabilities of the parties will also be taken into account, with this value being deducted from the total pool of assets, leaving us with a net property value.
 Once we have determined the net property value, our experienced family lawyers will determine your entitlements to the net property of the relationship.